 Trip Delay Insurance

 Cardholders may take advantage of Amex’s Trip Delay Insurance as of January 1, 2020.
-You can be reimbursed up to $300 if your flight gets delayed at least six hours.
+Cardholders can be reimbursed up to $300 if their flight gets delayed at least six hours.
 One use of any of this insurance can justify the card’s annual fee.